barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

 Team data is described in a [YAML][7] file.

-The data can take one of 3 forms.
+The data can be structured in one of 3 ways.

 **Static**
 Describe all users, with their accounts, beneficiaries, direct debits,…etc as a static snapshot.